 Certain tools are life savers when it comes to self-sufficient living.
 Buying a freeze dryer for home use may not be one of them for everyone.
 But let me tell you.
 It’s come in handy in this apartment.

-This post may contain affiliate links.
-As an Amazon Associate I earn commissions from qualifying purchases made through links on this post at no extra cost to you.
+This post may contain affiliate links which means I earn commissions from qualifying purchases made through links on this post at no extra cost to you.
 Click here to read my full disclosure.

 So, I didn’t think it would be necessary to have a stockpile of breast milk.
 I also naively thought that a stash would only happen if I pumped.
 And for several reasons, I had no intentions of doing that either.
 At least not via electronic means.
 Lastly, our standard refrigerator/freezer combo didn’t seem practical since we’d just purchased 1/8th of a cow.
 Not to mention the other food items we keep on hand.

 Fast forward a few months and we found ourselves nearly overrun with milk.
 While storing it hadn’t been my plan, obviously, that’s what we ended up doing.
-With nothing but my trusty Hakkaa (a manual breast pump) catching let-downs, I built a stash of over 1200 oz in about 3 months.
+With nothing but my trusty Hakkaa (a manual breast pump) catching let-downs, I built a stash of over 1400 oz in about 3 months.
 Totally unplanned.
 But now we had to get creative and move to Plan B.

 Thankfully, our path to increased self-sufficient living has taken us down a lot of roads of research.
 That’s how I came across the freeze dryer concept.